kingsotn/MindMapGPT/README2.md

 3. Landing site, definitely (look at levels fyi or simplify.jobs)

-4. actually create websites cached somewhere of the mindmaps

 ## Thoughts:

 This is a tool that I want to build, and it doesn’t address a need in the market.
 It can be demotivating to think that while others are marketing their cool startups, I’m making a tool with an undesired need.
 I think it is a mistake for someone to build their company around an artificial problem — sometimes the easy ideas are the most overlooked ones.
 I don’t need another B2B SaaS product for my cloud AI inference engine, or a super niche service; I want an AI that can order food for me end to end.
 Just the simple things.
 And I think

 The reason why I have decided to build this is not for the money (and not partly for some Twitter clout), but to also put my skills to the test.

-# links
-https://observablehq.com/@d3/gallery?utm_source=d3js-org&utm_medium=hero&utm_campaign=try-observable ok this is more for vis as well

-https://reactflow.dev/examples this one good, pretty

-https://github.com/jacomyal/sigma.js https://www.sigmajs.org/ not this one, too static

-# ideas